 - Use screens in all open windows

-Bats play an important role in the ecosystem, especially in controlling insects and aiding agriculture.
-They pose virtually no danger to people who do not handle them, however, a small percentage can carry rabies.
+Bats play an important role in the ecosystem, especially in controlling insects and aiding agriculture, and they pose virtually no danger to people who do not handle them, however a small percentage can carry rabies.
 If you find a bat during daylight hours, it is most likely unhealthy and should be avoided.

 If you or a family member has been bitten or scratched by a bat, you should seek medical attention and contact Orange County Animal Services at (407) 254-9150.

-If you find a dead bat on your property and you are certain no human or pet contact has occurred, please take extra precaution when disposing of the bat.
+Remember, bats belong in nature, not in your hands.
+If you find a dead bat on your property and you’re certain no human or pet contact has occurred, please take extra precaution when disposing of the bat.

-- Burry the bat at a depth of at least 1 ft. under the surface or dispose of it in the garbage receptacle
+- Bury the bat at a depth of at least 1 ft. under the surface or dispose of it in the garbage receptacle.

 Rabies is a disease of the nervous system that can cause paralysis and is fatal to warm blooded animals and humans.
 The virus is spread through saliva, and humans may become infected through a bite wound, scratch or exposure of a fresh cut to saliva of a rabid animal.
 The only treatment for human exposure to rabies is rabies specific immune globulin and rabies immunization.
 Appropriate treatment which is started soon after the exposure will protect an exposed person from the disease.